google/pprof/doc/pprof.md

 * `-tagfocus mytag=128kb:512kb` accepts a sample iff it has a numeric tag `mytag` with memory value in the specified range.
 There isn't a way to say `-tagfocus mytag=128kb:512kb,16kb:32kb` or `-tagfocus mytag=128kb:512kb,mytag2=128kb:512kb`.
-Just single value for numeric tags.
+Just single value or range for numeric tags.
 * `-tagfocus someregex` accepts a sample iff it has any string tag with `tagName:tagValue` string matching specified regexp.
 In the future, this will change to accept sample iff it has any string tag with `tagValue` string